coreemu/core/doc/intro.rst

 <http://lxc.sourceforge.net/>`_) is the primary virtualization
 technique used by CORE.
 LXC has been part of the mainline Linux kernel since 2.6.24.
-Recent Linux distributions such as Fedora and Ubuntu have namespaces-enabled kernels out of the box, so the kernel does not need to be patched or recompiled.
+Recent Linux distributions such as Fedora and Ubuntu have namespaces-enabled kernels out of the box.
 A namespace is created using the ``clone()`` system call.
 Each namespace has its own process environment and private network stack.
 Network namespaces share the same filesystem in CORE.